 INTRODUCTION

-The oral route is the most preferred method of administration among the available options due to a number of factors, including ease of ingestion, adaptability, and patient compliance in particular.
-[1].
+The oral route is the most preferred method of administration among the available options due to a number of factors, including ease of ingestion, adaptability, and patient compliance in particular [1].
 Many non-identical routes are there in which drugs can be administered and create its pharmacological effects.
-There are many ways to deliver drugs into the body like oral (through swallowing), sub mucosal (through sublingual mucosa), parenteral (through injection), transdermal (through the skin).
+There are many ways to deliver drugs into the body like oral (through swallowing), sub mucosal (through sublingual mucosa), parenteral (through injection), transdermal (through the skin) [?].
 The oral route of administration is considered as the accepted route because of its convenience.
 This approach has a major drawback for elderly and pediatric patients who have trouble swallowing.
-Approximately 35% of patients, especially elderly and pediatric patients, suffer from dysphagia, which increases treatment resistance and treatment inadequacies.
-[2] Children frequently experience difficulties with swallowing due to their underdeveloped neurological and muscular systems.
-Patients with tremors in their extremities, individuals with intellectual disabilities, non-causable patients, patients with reduced fluid admission plans, and patients experiencing nausea are additional categories that may also have difficulty swallowing standard oral dosage forms.
-Inflammation of the sore throat characterized by symptoms including runny nose, cough, headache, difficulty swallowing, swollen lymph nodes, and raspy voice is known as sore throat or pharyngitis.
-Usually, a bacterial, fungal, or viral infection is to blame.
-[3] the most common microorganism responsible for sore throats is streptococci.
-In addition, postnasal trickling caused by hypersensitivities and mouth breathing, smoking, air pollution, agitation, and irritation can all contribute to a sore throat.
-[4] formulators have made great efforts to develop a novel type of tablet dosage form for the oral route—one that degrades and breaks up quickly in salivation without requiring swallowing the dosage form whole—in order to combat problems like difficulty swallowing and ailments like sore throats.
-These are lozenges that dissolve in between 15s and 2 minutes.
+Approximately 35% of patients, especially elderly and pediatric patients, suffer from dysphagia, which increases treatment resistance and treatment inadequacies [2].
+Children frequently experience difficulties with swallowing due to their underdeveloped neurological and muscular systems.
+Patients with tremors in their extremities, individuals with intellectual disabilities, non-causable patients, patients with reduced fluid admission plans, and patients experiencing nausea are additional categories that may also have difficulty swallowing standard oral dosage forms [?].
+Inflammation of the throat characterized by symptoms including runny nose, cough, headache, difficulty swallowing, swollen lymph nodes, and raspy voice is known as sore throat or pharyngitis.
+Usually, a bacterial, fungal, or viral infection is to blame [3].
+The most common microorganism responsible for sore throats is streptococci [?].
+In addition, postnasal trickling caused by hypersensitivities and mouth breathing, smoking, air pollution, agitation, and irritation can all contribute to a sore throat [4].
+Formulation scientists have made great efforts to develop a novel type of tablet dosage form for the oral route, one that degrades and breaks up quickly in salivation without requiring swallowing the dosage form whole; in order to combat problems like difficulty in swallowing, and ailments like sore throats [?].
+These are lozenges that dissolve in between 15 seconds and 2 minutes.
 As medicine wears off, absorption and the start of clinical effect occur more quickly.
-The majority of lozenges are available without a prescription and function by progressively dissolving in the mouth as you suck them, lubricating the coating on your throat, and reducing throat dryness, irritation, and inflammation.
-Adhatoda vasica nees (family acanthaceae), commonly known as vasaka or arusha.
-The vasaka plant is an evergreen perennial that has many branches, a bad taste, and an awful odor.
-It may survive for several seasons and keeps its leaves all year round.
-[5] In the flowers triterpines (aamirine), flavonoids (apigenin, astragalin, quercetin, vitexin).
-[6]
+The majority of lozenges are available without a prescription and function by progressively dissolving in the mouth as you suck them, lubricating the coating on your throat, reducing throat dryness, irritation, and inflammation.
+Adhatoda vasica nees (family acanthaceae), commonly known as vasaka or arusha, is an evergreen perennial plant that has many branches, bad taste, and awful odor.
+It may survive for several seasons and keeps its leaves all year round [5].
+In the flowers triterpines (amirine) are found flavonoids (apigenin, astragalin, quercetin, vitexin) [6].

 Figure 1: Adhatoda vasica (Vasaka) plant

 Lozenges: Lozenges are flavored medicinal dosage forms with a sweetened basis that are meant to be sucked and retained in the mouth or pharynx.
 They typically contain one more medications.
-Lozenges are designed to treat or pharyngeal symptoms, which are frequently brought on by local infections.
-If the medication is adequately absorbed Through the buccal linings or when it is eaten, they may also have a systemic effect.
-[7]
+Lozenges are designed to treat pharyngeal symptoms, which are frequently caused by local infections.
+If the medication is adequately absorbed through the buccal linings or when it is eaten, they may also have a systemic effect [7].

 Herbal Lozenges: Herbal lozenges are solid medications used to treat mouth and throat conditions, releasing active therapeutic ingredients gradually as they dissolve in the tongue.
 They are particularly effective for treating coughs, sore throats, and mild respiratory issues when used locally.
 Herbal lozenges are small, disc-shaped tablets that dissolve in the mouth, releasing active herbal ingredients to relieve coughing, sore throats, and other respiratory conditions.
 These lozenges typically contain plant extracts,

-Essential oils, and other medicinally beneficial substances, including typical herbs.
-[8]
+Essential oils, and other medicinally beneficial substances, including typical herbs [8].

-Composition of Herbal Lozenges: [9]
+Composition of Herbal Lozenges: